jenanemone/100-days-of-code/log.md

 **Today's Progress**:
 - [7kyu CodeWars: Anagram Detection](https://www.codewars.com/kata/529eef7a9194e0cbc1000255)
 - Debugged Monsters CRUD delete!
 Hurray!
+- Coffee chat with one old friend (the inimitable Bob Fornal)
+- Coffee chat with one new friend, Bobbi from the OG 100Devs

 **Thoughts**
 The event listener wasn't triggering, because I used querySelector without the "." for the class designation.